jasonstan/doomarena-lab/README.md

 # Real provider calls: set DRY_RUN=0 in .env or run `DRY_RUN=0 make mvp`
 ```

+The CLI and governance tooling rely on YAML configs and policies, so the setup instructions pin
+`PyYAML==6.0.2`.
+Install via the requirements files above if you manage environments manually.

 ## Why this exists
 - Enable **fast iteration** with **CI-friendly artifacts** you can attach to PRs.
 - Provide **SHIM** simulation adapters for deterministic demos and a **REAL** path to cloud models.